NOAA GOES-R AWG banner

 Background

 Currently weather forecasters can use lightning data provided by a surface-based network to help "nowcast" severe weather.
-This is a valuable tool; however, it only has the capability of detecting cloud-to-ground flashes.
-The GOES-R satellites will have the capability to detect both cloud-to-ground and inter-cloud lightning, through use of the Geostationary Lightning Mapper (GLM).
-This will help severe weather forecasters identify thunderstorms which are rapidly intensifying, and enable them to issue accurate and timely severe thunderstorm and tornado warnings.
+This is a valuable tool.
+However, it only has the capability of detecting cloud-to-ground flashes.
+Global Lightning Mapper (GLM) flash extent density over GOES-19 Geocolor image, southeastern U.S., 1 July 2025 - 15:16 UTC Global Lightning Mapper (GLM) flash extent density over GOES-19 Geocolor image, southeastern U.S., 1 July 2025 - 15:16 UTC The GOES-R satellites will have the capability to detect both cloud-to-ground and inter-cloud lightning through use of the Geostationary Lightning Mapper (GLM).
+This will help severe weather forecasters identify the thunderstorms that are rapidly intensifying, and enable them to issue accurate and timely severe thunderstorm and tornado warnings.

 Improvements and Benefits